Rafii-Ayoub/Personal-data-storage/README.md

 ## The second step is to to find an efficient placement for the data so that two users can be interested by the same data.
 We use for this Djikstra Algorithm.
 ![](images/figure2.PNG)

-## The third step is to to optimize data storing with using MKP Algorithm.
+## The third step is to to optimize data storing using MKP Algorithm.
 ![](images/figure3.PNG)